zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    service.

-   :r: The RPC connection.
+   :param r: The RPC connection.

-   :m: The argument to the request.
+   :param m: The argument to the request.

-   :success: True if the request was successful, according to the corresponding
+   :param success: True if the request was successful, according to the corresponding
             reply.
 If no reply was seen, this will be false once the request times out.